olxios/SmartSec_iOS_Security/README.md

 ## 6. Configure SSL validation && pinning ##

 SSL pinning works for NSURLConnection based requests.
-In order to configure it, you must provide whether embedded certificate path or the hash of the public certificate SKPI.
+In order to configure it, you must provide whether embedded certificate path or the hash of the public certificate SPKI.
 The hash is the recommended way.
 You can provide multiple certificates for one host.

 Example configuration: